-In addition to those specific field types, you have two main features: Piping and Logic Jump (PRO).
+In addition to those specific field types, you have two main features: Recall information and Logic Jump.
 These features were prioritized to make your chat interactions feel more personal.
 With a little creativity, you can do some amazing things, such as telling an interactive story that gets people excited about your next product or feature.

 If you try to use other field types, your Chat might have a hiccup, so we recommend sticking to the features on this list for now.
 And while Chat isn’t as robust as a stand-alone Typeform, there’s one thing Chat can do that Typeform can’t: maintain progress.

 With Chat, your progress is always saved.
 If the boss happens to walk by, and a customer needs to close the Facebook tab, they can return to Facebook Messenger later.
 Then they can resume their chat where they left off.
 Pretty cool, eh?

 Andrea tells me that more features are on the way, but her team wanted to launch this MVP into the wild to get the feedback loop cranking.

 How you use Chat depends on your needs.
 If you find yourself fielding repetitive questions from customers, then use Chat to funnel them to your main support page, or even as an FAQ.
 You could also:

 Run an impromptu survey or on your latest product or feature release

 Make a special offer to drive traffic to your latest campaign

 Validate a new product idea with your market